seanf316/P4-Cinema-Go/TESTING.md

 The errors encountered in the various reports are outlined below:

-- "Eliminate render-blocking resources" - this was pointing towards bootstrap.min.css throughout, I am unaware of how to fix at this time
+- "Eliminate render-blocking resources" - this was pointing towards bootstrap.min.css throughout, I am unaware of how to fix it at this time
-- "Displays images with incorrect aspect ratio", "Properly size images", "Serve images in next-gen formats" - I have tried resizing how the images are displayed but due to the fact they are being retrieved from the API there is not much I can do here.
+- "Displays images with incorrect aspect ratio", "Properly size images", "Serve images in next-gen formats" - I have tried resizing how the images are displayed but due to the fact they are being retrieved from the API, there is not much I can do here.

 I have tested the site on various devices and networks (3g, 4g & WIFI) and the above is not affecting the site, load times are good and no issues/delays reported by test users.

 There is one console error due to the embedded Youtube video that cannot be fixed at this time, it refers to "Ensure CORS response header values are valid".
-Error only occurs when user clicks play on the video.
-I have reserached this previously and the issue appears to be between Google and Youtube so I am unable to fix this error.
+The error only occurs when the user clicks play on the video.
+I have researched this previously and the issue appears to be between Google and Youtube so I am unable to fix this error.
 Please note this error does not seem to affect the performance of the site.

 ![Lighthouse Console Error](/docs/validation/lighthouse/trailer_console.webp)